Blog

 At APC International, we supply piezo products such as piezoelectric ceramics, piezoelectric transducers, piezo devices as well as piezo application support services.
 We have provided some piezoelectric ceramics for use in energy harvesting.
 For these applications, we recommend APC 850, a ceramic element manufactured from lead zirconate titanate (PZT).

-The Role of Piezoelectric Theory in Energy Harvesting
+What Role Does Piezoelectric Theory Play in Energy Harvesting

 Piezoelectric power has been used in a variety of prototypes, proof-of-concept projects and small-scale applications related to energy harvesting.
 This technology is still young, but it offers some exciting prospects for the future.
 How, though, do these materials generate energy?